Dom Travis

-Dom Travis (September 14, 1980 – April 14, 2012) was an English professional wrestler who worked in independent promotions in England.
+Dominic Travis (September 14, 1980 – April 14, 2012) was an English professional wrestler who worked in independent promotions in England.

 Career

 Travis was trained by English wrestler Alex Shane and Canadian wrestler Lance Storm.
 Travis mainly worked for FutureShock Wrestling and Garage Pro Wrestling.
 In 2007 he became FutureShock Wrestling's first ever Champion which he held the title for over a year.

 Death

 Travis committed suicide on April 14, 2012.
 He was 31.